A general pressure equation based method for incompressible two-phase flows: Numerical Details

 \subsection{Time integration}

 As mentioned earlier, the volume fraction transport equation is solved using the operator-split technique, as depicted by Saincher and Sriram~\cite{saincher2022}.
-For updating the solution of the momentum equation and GPE, we use a three-stage Strong Stability Preserving Runge-Kutta (SSP-RK) scheme~\cite{gottlieb2005}.
+For updating the solution of the momentum equation and GPE, we use a three-stage Strong Stability Preserving Runge-Kutta (SSP-RK) scheme~\cite{gottlieb1998}, which is an optimal third order scheme with SSP property.
 In this method, for a general partial differential equation of the following form, \begin{linenomath}

 \end{linenomath} the variable $\Psi^{(n)}$ is updated to $\Psi^{(n+1)}$ in three stages as follows: \begin{linenomath}